Hecter94/EndlessSky-PluginArchive/Working/Mega Freight/README.md

 * Persistent NPC (Battlestations in 3 systems, 2 of which can respawn after some time.)
 * Additional ship spawn for some story missions.
 * Orbital shipyard orbiting Mars after main plot.
-* A few stations (Nordlin, Ankulah, Yokosuka, GS1 Galaxy, Ourea, Forge, Ankaim, Titanite, Zagreus)
+* A few stations (Nordlin, Ankulah, Yokosuka, GS1 Galaxy, Ourea, Forge, Ankaim, Titanite, Zagreus, Ningxi, Wilkes)
 * Gradual progression of the universe both dependent and independent of story missions.
   * Stronger pirate fleet over time and merchants upgrading their weapons to keep up.
   * New ships and technologies (timed and/or locked behind story missions and locked behind jobs)